robert17/iotf-rtd/docs/libraries/programmingguides.rst

 Programming Guides
 =====================================================================

 There are several client libraries availabe for use with the Internet of Things Foundation.
-These are designed to allow users to interact with their devices and applications using their preferred language, and to simplify this interaction as much as possible.
+The client libraries are designed to allow users to interact with their devices and applications using their preferred language, and to simplify this interaction as much as possible.

+There are also specific device and operation recipes available for use with the Internet of Things Foundation hosted on the `developerWorks Recipes <https://developer.ibm.com/recipes/?post_type=tutorials&s=IoTF>`__.

+In the event that you cannot find a programming guide or recipe to suit your environment or device, raw MQTT should be used to communicate with the Internet of Things Foundation.
+For more information, please see `MQTT <../messaging/mqtt.html#/>`__ and `MQTT Connectivity for Devices <../messaging/devices.html#/>`__.

 Python
 ---------------------------------------------------------------------